scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

-transparency, openness, and reproducibility is particularly manifested, and partly because it is a field where important progress seems particularly feasible.  `QuantEcon <https://quantecon.org/>`__ is the most similar open project to Econ-ARK and makes use of open source coding tools, however that project focuses largely on non-heterogeneous introductory foundational graduate macroeconomic methods.
+transparency, openness, and reproducibility is particularly manifested, and partly because it is a field where important progress seems particularly feasible.  `QuantEcon <https://quantecon.org/>`__ is the most similar open project to Econ-ARK and makes use of open source coding tools.
+However, that project focuses largely on foundational material appropriate for an introductory graduate course on numeric methods in macroeconomics, whereas the Econ-ARK is geared toward the production of new research.

 The traditional approach in macroeconomics has been to assume that aggregate behavior can be understood by modeling the behavior